Overview Workflows Evidence Requirements Common Findings Compliance Roadmap Integrations Roadmap Features

 • Baseline configuration hardening (CIS benchmarks)

-• Deploy logging/SIEM infrastructure
+• Deploy logging infrastructure

 • Vulnerability scanning setup